MohammadKhazem/mohammad-test/GH_Actions/lab2/README.md

 ## 🚀 Your Challenge: Create the Workflow

-### Step 1: Create the Workflow Directory
+### Step 1: Understand the Structure

-Create the following folder structure:
+The `.github/workflows/` folder is at the **repository root**, not inside lab2!

 ```
-lab2/
+Repository Root/
-└── .github/
+├── .github/
-    └── workflows/
+│   └── workflows/
-        └── (your workflow file here)
+│       └── python-tests.yml (already exists for lab1)
+└── GH_Actions/
+    ├── lab1/
+    └── lab2/
 ```

+You'll add a new workflow file (or modify the existing one) to also test lab2.

 ### Step 2: Create Your Workflow File

-Create a YAML file (e.g., `test.yml`) in `.github/workflows/` that:
+Option 1: Create a new workflow file in `.github/workflows/` (e.g., `lab2-tests.yml`)

+Option 2: Modify the existing `python-tests.yml` to test both lab1 and lab2

+Your workflow needs to:

 1. **Triggers on push to main branch**
 2. **Runs on Ubuntu**